How to Compress PDF Files Under 1MB Without Quality Loss

 File still above 1MB

-• Delete duplicate pages and unused back matter.
+• Delete duplicate pages and unused appendices.

 Conclusion